troglobit/finit/doc/config.md

 To understand the limitations of `finit.conf` vs `finit.d` it is useful to picture the different phases of the system: bootstrap, runtime, and shutdown.
+The `finit.conf` file can be used for all possible settings, but `finit.d/*.conf` can only be used for runtime settings.

 ### /etc/finit.conf

-Started out as the only way to boot a system, later on runlevels for runtime was added.
-Hence, system hostname, network bringup and shutdown are natural parts to control in this file:
+This file was the only way to set up and boot a system using Finit.
+It is used for pre-runtime settings like system hostname, network bringup and shutdown:

 - `host`
 - `mkdod`